MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 <!--Description-->
 User Account Control: Only elevate executable files that are signed and validated

 This policy setting enforces public key infrastructure (PKI) signature checks for any interactive applications that request elevation of privilege.
-Enterprise administrators can control which applications are allowed to run by adding certificates to the Trusted Publishers certificate store on local computers.
+Enterprise administrators can control which applications are allowed to run, by adding certificates to the Trusted Publishers certificate store on local computers.

 The options are:
 - 0 - Disabled: (Default) Doesn't enforce PKI certification path validation before a given executable file is permitted to run.
 - 1 - Enabled: Enforces the PKI certification path validation for a given executable file before it's permitted to run.

+This policy supports the following:
-Value type is integer.
-Supported operations are Add, Get, Replace, and Delete.
+- Supported value type is integer.
+- Supported operations are Add, Get, Replace, and Delete.

 <!--/Description-->
 <!--RegistryMapped-->